ueberdosis/hocuspocus/docs/src/docPages/guide/authentication-and-authorization.md

 server.listen()
 ```

-On the client you would pass the authentication parameter as one of the Hocuspocus options, like so:
+On the client you would pass the "token" parameter as one of the Hocuspocus options, like so:

 ```typescript
 new HocuspocusProvider({